lferneau/08-Breakout/README.md

-# 08-Breakout
+# Project-Template-Godot

-This is a project for my Game Technology class in which I make a game similar to Breakout
+A Breakout project that I made for my Game Technology class.
+I tried adding music to it, but the music files would not appear in the assets folder.